Diseases & Conditions : Non-Traumatic Emergencies

 Remove all rings, watches, and constrictive clothing, in case of swelling.

-Note the time of the bite so that it can be reported to an emergency room physician if needed.
+Note the time of the bite so that it can be reported to an emergency room healthcare provider if needed.

 If possible, try to remember to draw a circle around the affected area and mark the time of the bite and the initial reaction.
 If you are able, redraw the circle around the site of injury marking the progression of time.

-It is helpful to remember what the snake looks like, its size, and the type of snake if you know it, in order to inform the emergency room staff.
+It is helpful to remember what the snake looks like, its size, and the type of snake if you know it, in order to tell the emergency room staff.

 Leave snakes alone.
 Many people are bitten because they try to kill a snake or get too close to it.